 - kosher salt to taste, if needed

-- 2 slightly stale baguettes (fresh will work too)
+- 2 baguettes (slightly stale is best, but a fresh, crusty baguette will work too)

 - 2 teaspoons finely chopped rosemary